MarkAdell/my_articles/README.md

 ```

 ## Pure functions

+Pure functions are the heart of functional programming, and they play a fundamental role in applying other functional programming concepts.

 Pure functions are functions that have the following properties:
 1. They don't cause side effects to inputs or the global state.